Roofing Contractor in Middlebourne, WV

 Serving Middlebourne and the Surrounding Area

 Approximately 390 occupied housing units make up Middlebourne's residential market, and 74.6% of those are owner-occupied.
 Roof condition matters directly to owners.
 When a roof fails, the repair bill, the lost equity, and the findings on a property inspection report all land on the person whose name is on the deed.
-Platinum Home Exteriors covers Middlebourne and the surrounding Tyler County area as part of a regional service territory that operates out of Moundsville, WV.
+Platinum Home Exteriors covers Middlebourne and the surrounding Tyler County area as part of a regional service territory that operates out of Our Moundsville, WV roofing services.

 Structures in Middlebourne have a median year built of 1948, placing the average home at 78 years old as of 2026.
 Age is not a disqualifier.
 Many of those homes are structurally sound with years of service life remaining, but the inspection record on a structure that old is rarely clean.
 Platinum can determine whether a repair extends remaining service or a full replacement is the more cost-effective path.